 - Nephrogenic DI: Urine Osmolality does not increase after desmopressin test

-The aim is to replace any fluid deficit and correct the serum sodium at a suitable rate, yet depending on the underlying cause the means by which this is done can vary.
+The aim is to replace any fluid deficit and correct the serum sodium at a suitable rate.
+Depending on the underlying cause, and whether the hypernatraemia is acute (<48 hours) or chronic, the means by which this is done can vary.

-It is important not to correct the serum sodium concentration too rapidly due to the risk of cerebral oedema (the aim is to lower the serum sodium level by 10 mmol/L/day).
+It is important not to correct the serum sodium concentration too rapidly due to the risk of cerebral oedema (in chronic hypernatraemia, the aim is to lower the serum sodium level by 10 mmol/L/day).
 When replacing any fluid deficits, enteral free water replacement is preferred where possible (including administration via nasogastric tube if needed)

-If enteral intake is not possible, intravenous fluid choice includes 5% dextrose (most preferred), 0.9% saline* (used if evidence of volume depletion) or 0.45% saline, or Hartmann’s solution.
+If enteral intake is not possible, intravenous fluid choice includes 5% dextrose (most preferred), 0.9% saline (used if evidence of volume depletion) or Hartmann’s solution.
 Adjust rates and fluid compositions depending on sodium levels and fluid status accordingly.

 - Common causes include dehydration, vomiting, diarrhoea, burns, and excessive saline administration